educates/labs-installation-guides/workshops/lab-install-using-cli/workshop/content/06-testing-the-installation.md

 popup restrictions, it should however work were you running it in a terminal on your local machine.

-For this workshop session therefore, open the following URL:
+For this workshop session therefore, click on the URL displayed in the terminal window

+Alternatively, click on the URL below.

 ```dashboard:open-url
 url: http://educates-cli-ui.{{< param session_hostname >}}
 ```

-When prompted for an access code, enter in the password obtained by running:
+In this later case, because an access token isn't included in the URL, you will be prompted for an access code.
+Enter in the password obtained by running:

 ```terminal:execute
 command: educates view-credentials